Rémy Martin Bottle Catalogue (last updated: June 30, 2022)

 6. Napoleon

 6c.
-Centaure Napoleon, fine champagne, brown-yellow label with dark letters (from end 1970s on):
+Centaure Napoleon, fine champagne, brown-yellow label with dark letters (from around 1980 on):

-6e.
-Napoleon Extra Old, fine champagne, dark label with gold coloured cap and emblem:
+6g.
+Napoleon Extra Old, fine champagne, dark label with gold coloured cap and emblem (probably for Asian market):

 7. XO